Indyandie/mesa/README.md

 - Trailing spaces are not considered part of a field and should be ignored.
 - The first record is always the header line, the `<thead>`.

-A comma "`,`" or pipe "`|`" character can be used to separate values, a delimiter.
+A comma `,` or pipe `|` character can be used to separate values, a delimiter.
 To include a delimier (comma `,` or pipe `|`) as character in a field enclose the entire field in double-quotes `"`.

-> A delimiter must be used consistantly per row (record.)
+> A delimiter must be used consistently per row (record).

 Inline markdown is supported on individual fields.
 Block elements could potentially be supported inside of fields enclosed with double-quotes.

-The closing table fence may be preceded by up to three spaces of indentation, and may be followed only by spaces or tabs, which are ignored.
+The closing __table fence__ may be preceded by up to 3 spaces of indentation, and may be followed only by spaces or tabs, which are ignored.

 ### A basic table